bigskysoftware/htmx/www/attributes/hx-ws.md

 request.

-After an unexpected connection loss due to `Abnormal Closure`, `Service Restart` or `Try Again Later`, reconnecting is done after `htmx.config.wsReconnectInterval` milliseconds until successful.
+After an unexpected connection loss due to `Abnormal Closure`, `Service Restart` or `Try Again Later`, reconnecting is tried until successful.
+The default reconnection interval is implemented with the full-jitter exponential-backoff algorithm.
+Own implementations can be provided by setting `htmx.config.wsReconnectDelay` to a function with `retryCount` as its only parameter.

 ### Notes